RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 >
 {: .callout}

 Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleoties (Ns).
-Let's search for the string NNNNNNNNNN in the SRR098026 file.
+Let's search for the string "NNNNNNNNNN" in the SRR098026 file.

 > ## Determining quality
 >